-Operation Encompass (Domestic Abuse)
+Operation Encompass (Domestic abuse and exploitation)

-Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
-That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
-Children can be victims of domestic abuse.
-They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
+Domestic abuse and exploitation can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+That abuse and exploitation can be, but is not limited to, psychological, physical, sexual, financial or emotional.
+Children can be victims of domestic abuse and exploitation.
+They may see, hear, or experience the effects of abuse and exploitation at home and/or suffer domestic abuse and exploitation in their own intimate relationships (teenage relationship abuse and exploitation).
 All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.

 Operation Encompass operates in all police forces across England.
 The process helps to support schools in providing emotional and practice help to children.
-Where police attend an incident of domestic abuse, whereby children live within the household, a notification will be sent to the child's school the following day to notify the school of the incident.
-The information provided to the school ensures that the school have up to date information for children who have experienced a domestic abuse incident within the home.
+Where police attend an incident of domestic abuse and exploitation, whereby children live within the household, a notification will be sent to the child's school the following day to notify the school of the incident.
+The information provided to the school ensures that the school have up to date information for children who have experienced a domestic abuse and exploitation incident within the home.
 Schools can use this information to provide further wellbeing support internally.
-Should the school feel the information provided to them, provides additional concern to exisiting concerns or worries, the school as per the local safeguarding procedures must be a referral into the Multi Agency Safeguarding Hub.
+Should the school feel the information provided to them, provides additional concern to existing concerns or worries, the school as per the local safeguarding procedures must be a referral into the Multi Agency Safeguarding Hub.
 Operation Encompass does not replace statutory safeguarding procedures.

-National Domestic Abuse Helpline Refuge runs the National Domestic Abuse Helpline, which can be called free of charge and in confidence, 24 hours a day on 0808 2000 247.
+National Domestic abuse and exploitation Helpline Refuge runs the National Domestic abuse and exploitation Helpline, which can be called free of charge and in confidence, 24 hours a day on 0808 2000 247.
 Its website provides guidance and support for potential victims, as well as those who are worried about friends and loved ones.
 It also has a form through which a safe time from the team for a call can be booked.
-Additional advice on identifying children who are affected by domestic abuse and how they can be helped is available at:
+Additional advice on identifying children who are affected by domestic abuse and exploitation and how they can be helped is available at:

-- NSPCC- UK domestic-abuse Signs Symptoms Effects - Refuge what is domestic violence/effects of domestic violence on children - Safelives; domestic abuse and young people - Domestic abuse specialist sources for support - Home: Operation Encompass
+- NSPCC- UK domestic- abuse and exploitation Signs Symptoms Effects - Refuge what is domestic violence/effects of domestic violence on children - Safelives; domestic abuse and exploitation and young people - Domestic abuse and exploitation specialist sources for support - Home: Operation Encompass

-Information Sharing advice for practitioners providing safeguarding services to children, young people, parents and carers July 2018
+Information Sharing advice for practitioners providing safeguarding services to children, young people, parents and carers May 2024